renpy/renpy/sphinx/source/save_load_rollback.rst

 Fixed Rollback and Custom Screens
 =================================

-When writing custom Python routines that must play nice with the fix_rollback system there are a few simple things to know.
-First of all the :func:`renpy.in_fixed_rollback` function can be used to determine whether the game is currently in fixed rollback state.
-Second, when in fixed rollback state, :func:`ui.interact` will always return the supplied roll_forward data regardless of what action was performed.
-This effectively means that when the :func:`ui.interact`/:func:`renpy.checkpoint` functions are used, most of the work is done.

 To simplify the creation of custom screens, two actions are provided to help with the most common uses.
 The :func:`ui.ChoiceReturn` action returns the value when the button it is attached to is clicked.
 The